apexskier/camlittle.com/content/posts/2020-10-11-react-and-typescript/index.md

 toc: true
 ---

 Here are some of my tips and best practices for working with React using TypeScript[^1].
-These mostly come from my experience working in a large-scale, real world React/React Native/TypeScript codebase.
-You should have a working knowledge of React and some familiarity with TypeScript before reading this post, although I've including links to further documentation if you can't remember the details.
+These mostly come from my experience working in a large-scale, real-world React/React Native/TypeScript codebase.
+You should have a working knowledge of React and some familiarity with TypeScript before reading this post, although I've included links to further documentation if you can't remember the details.

 Let's start with a basic example of creating and using a component. `HelloProps` is an [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) that describes exactly what properties the component accepts and requires.